 O/U bets are also sometimes referred to as ‘Totals’.
 It relates to the combined final score of the match.

 Here is a screenshot from Bet365 of what current football over/under bets look like:

 There will be instances in O/U betting where bookmakers make the line with a whole number.
-If the final score or total number of points equals this number, the bet ties and pushes.
+If the final score or the total number of points equals this number, the bet pushes.

 So, using the above screenshot as an example, notice the Packers @ Lions match has the betting lines at O/U 51 points.

 If there are 52 points or more scored, the over bet would win.
 If there are less than 51 points scored, the under bet would win.

 However, if there are 51 points scored exactly at the end of the match, the bet pushes.

 In the event of a push, no matter if a bet was placed on the over or under, the original bet gets refunded.